UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 By running on different datasets, we will generate recommendations for a range of challenges and problems.
 Important as tutorials often only run on a single, simple test dataset.

+### lif to tif
+For some datasets, we may have converted the raw images from lif to tif using this [fiji macro](https://gist.github.com/lacan/16e12482b52f539795e49cb2122060cc).

 ## Collaboration
 We happily will have a team of people working on this project.
 It would be good for all contributors to read [this tutorial](https://vickysteeves.gitlab.io/collaborating-with-git/collaborating-with-git.html) before starting.